Peter Dutton: Minister, 2004–2007

-Opposition (2007–13)
+Opposition (2007–2013)

 Following the 2007 election, Dutton was promoted to shadow cabinet by the new Liberal leader Brendan Nelson, as Shadow Minister for Finance, Competition Policy and Deregulation.
 In 2008, he chose not to be present in the chamber during the apology to the Stolen Generations, which enjoyed bipartisan support.
 He said "I regarded it as something which was not going to deliver tangible outcomes to kids who are being raped and tortured in communities in the 21st century."
 Later, in a 2014 interview with the Sydney Morning Herald, Dutton said he regretted boycotting the apology: "I underestimated the symbolic and cultural significance of it."
+In 2023 Dutton apologised for skipping the apology, saying he had "failed to grasp" its significance.

 In September 2008, Nelson was replaced as Liberal leader by Malcolm Turnbull, who appointed Dutton as Shadow Minister for Health and Ageing.
 He retained that position when Tony Abbott succeeded Turnbull as leader in December 2009.
 In June 2010, Dutton released the Coalition's mental health policy.
 The Australian described it as "the most significant announcement by any political party in relation to a targeted, evidence-based investment in mental health", but not all experts agreed.

-Dutton retained his seat with a positive swing at the 2010 federal election, despite an unfavourable redistribution.
-In the lead-up to the 2013 federal election, he announced a range of Coalition health policies, which were received favourably by industry groups.
-The Australian Medical Association said "the Coalition has delivered a strong package of practical, affordable health policies that would strengthen general practice", while Cancer Council Australia said that "Dutton's promise to finalise the bowel cancer screening program by 2020 would save an additional 35,000 lives over the next 40 years."
+Dutton retained his seat with a positive swing at the 2010 election, despite an unfavourable redistribution.
+In the lead-up to the 2013 election, he announced a range of Coalition health policies, which were received favourably by industry groups.
+The Australian Medical Association said "the Coalition has delivered a strong package of practical, affordable health policies that would strengthen general practice", while Cancer Council Australia said that "Dutton's promise to finalise the bowel cancer screening program by 2020 would save an additional 35,000 lives over the next 40 years".

 Attempted seat shift

-As the 2010 election approached, it looked like Dutton would lose to the Labor candidate due to a redistribution of division boundaries that had erased his majority and made Dickson notionally Labor.
-To safeguard himself, Dutton sought pre-selection for the merged Liberal National Party in the safe Liberal seat of McPherson on the Gold Coast (despite not living in or near McPherson).
-Some constituents complained, "The abandoning of a seat by a sitting MP halfway through a parliamentary term to contest pre-selection in a seat over 100 kilometres to the south is not looked upon favourably."
+As the 2010 election approached, there was a risk that Dutton would lose to the Labor candidate due to a redistribution of division boundaries that had erased his majority and made Dickson notionally Labor.
+As a result, Dutton sought pre-selection for the merged Liberal National Party in the safe Liberal seat of McPherson on the Gold Coast (despite not living in or near McPherson).
+Some constituents criticized the decision, and according to a Dickson LNP member, "the abandoning of a seat by a sitting MP halfway through a parliamentary term to contest pre-selection in a seat over 100 kilometres to the south is not looked upon favourably by those constituents abandoned in the first place."

 Dutton lost the McPherson pre-selection to Karen Andrews, reportedly due to misgivings from former Nationals in the area.
-He then asked the LNP to "deliver him a seat for which he does not have to fight other preselection candidates."
-Liberal MP Alex Somlyay (the chief Opposition whip of the time) said that Dutton's expectation of an uncontested preselection was "unusual."
-When the state executive did not provide Dutton an unchallenged preselection, Dutton reluctantly returned to campaign for the seat of Dickson.
+He then asked the LNP for a seat with an uncontested pre-selection, which Liberal MP Alex Somlyay (the chief Opposition whip of the time) said was "unusual".
+When the state executive did not provide Dutton an uncontested pre-selection, Dutton returned to campaign for the seat of Dickson.
 In the election, he won the seat with a 5.9% swing towards him.